Etyen Mahçupyan: Journalism

 In mid 90s, he transferred his own businesses to his partner and moved into journalism.
-During 1995-1996, he was briefly involved in New Democracy Movement that was established under the leadership of Cem Boyner.
-Between 1997-2000 he wrote as a columnist at Radikal newspaper and in 2000 at Yeni Binyıl newspaper.
+During 1995–1996, he was briefly involved in New Democracy Movement that was established under the leadership of Cem Boyner.
+Between 1997 and 2000 he wrote as a columnist at Radikal newspaper and in 2000 at Yeni Binyıl newspaper.
 On 17 May 2001 he started writing at Zaman and stayed there until 2014.
-Upon assassination of his close friend Hrant Dink in 2007, he became the editor-in-chief of Agos, the Armenian community's weekly newspaper and stayed at that position until his leave in 2010.
-Between 2014 and 2018, he kept writing his columns in Akşam. and Daily Sabah and Karar newspaper that is known to share political views in line with Ahmet Davutoglu.
+Upon the assassination of his close friend Hrant Dink in 2007, he became the editor-in-chief of Agos, the Armenian community's weekly newspaper and stayed at that position until his leave in 2010.
+Between 2014 and 2018, he kept writing his columns in Akşam. and Daily Sabah and Karar newspaper that is known to share political views in line with Ahmet Davutoğlu.

 Political career

-In October 2014, Mahcupyan was appointed as the senior advisor to prime minister of Turkey Ahmet Davutoglu.
-It was the first time in Modern Turkish history that a minority of Armenian descent was appointed to such a critical position and his appointment drew praise as a sign of Turkey's commitment to minority rights.
-He technically retired from this position in 9 March 2015.
+In October 2014, Mahçupyan was appointed as the senior advisor to prime minister of Turkey Ahmet Davutoğlu.
+It was the first time in modern Turkish history that an Armenian descent was appointed to such a critical position and his appointment drew praise as a sign of Turkey's commitment to minority rights.
+He technically retired from this position on 9 March 2015.
 The announcement came a day after he openly acknowledged the Armenian genocide.
 However he stated that his departure had nothing to do with the row.
-He said he retired in March due to the mandatory retirement age for civil servants, and has kept advising Davutoglu afterwards informally.
+He said he retired in March due to the mandatory retirement age for civil servants, and has kept advising Davutoğlu afterwards informally.